testjiho/innovative-fraud-detection/README.md

 #### Outline: Key Concerns for Customer situation

 - Globally distributed solution dealing with financial data (purchase transactions)
-- Minimizing access latency to globally distributed .data.
+- Minimizing access latency to globally distributed data.
 - Supporting both real-time and batch fraud scoring
-- Providing a unified platform that can support their near term data pipeline needs and provides a long term to standard for their data science, data engineering and development needs.
+- Providing a unified platform that can support their near-term data pipeline needs and provides a long-term standard for their data science, data engineering and development needs.
 - Understanding the components of a data pipeline, when to choose which Azure services for ingest, processing, storage and serving.
 - Understanding how to implement a modern data analytics solution using data collected from Event Hubs and Cosmos DB.
 - Understanding how to properly leverage Cosmos DB in data pipelines for ingest, supporting analytics, and serving processed data.
-- Leveraging Cosmos DB change feed with Event Hubs
 - Following the Microsoft Team Data Science process for producing and deploying a model.
 - Utilizing Azure Machine Learning to support model experimentation and deployment, and reduce training time by using AutoML features.
 - Enabling reporting by business users, analysts and data scientists against data in Azure Databricks and Cosmos DB.